yjlo123/runtime-tutorial/raw.md

 ```

 ## Advanced
 Runtime Script also has some advanced instructions to mimic some high-level programming language statements, such as if-else and functions.
-These instructions can make it more convenient to write programs, but we should use them with cautions.
+These instructions can make it more convenient to write programs, but we should use them with caution.

-> Indentations in Runtime Script are only for readability, they have no effect on the execution.
+> Indentations in Runtime Script are only for readability, they do not affect the execution.

 ### If-else
 Executing certain lines of statements depends on the comparison result of two values.